 Checking your own record is actually one of the best ways to see whether your traffic tickets and other violations show up.
 There are a lot of public background checking sites available and most of these can generate as much information as the professional background checks used by employers.
 Sometimes they will turn up more.

 There are a lot of public background checking sites so we have tested all the top ones to see which offers the fastest, most accurate, and most detailed results as well as a great user experience.
-The results are now in and here are our recommendations for the top three background checking sites for driving records:
+The results are now in and here are our recommendations for the top two background checking sites for driving records:

 TruthFinder was another background checking site that provided unerringly accurate results throughout our tests.
 It never put a foot wrong, even with complex searches and limited data being provided.
 If the information is out there, TruthFinder is odds-on to find it.
 The speed of their searches was not quite as consistent as some other providers.
 But their reports were first-class as were both their desktop dashboard and their apps.